drolbr/overpass-doc/en/more_info/setup.md

     make
     chmod 755 bin/*.sh cgi-bin/*

-This already has included the installation.
+The command in the third line constitutes the installation.
 The rationale for enabling the build directory instead of installing to the system path is to avoid needing root permissions.